 Most buildings in Clearwater were built during a time when electricity was cheap and abundant and less was known about the potential environmental impacts.
-Today, the effect of conventional energy sources on our global and local environments is better understood.
+Today, the effects of conventional energy sources on our global and local environments is better understood.
 Reducing the amount of energy used through efficiency improvements to existing buildings and the development of new buildings to high-performance standards, coupled with shifting to renewable energy sources, is now recognized as one of the most important actions needed to create a more sustainable community and future.

-Electricity continues to be the biggest contributor to the citywide carbon footprint, with most of that electricity being used for the lighting, heating and cooling of buildings.
+Electricity continues to be the biggest contributor to our community-wide GHG emissions, with most of that electricity being used for the lighting, heating, and cooling of buildings.
 Clearwater purchases all electricity from Duke Energy, a private utility company.
-As of 2017, Duke Energy relied on fossil fuels (i.e. coal and natural gas) to generate 61.7 percent of the electricity it produced.
-Nuclear energy accounted for 33.7 percent of the remaining electricity, while wind and solar accounted for 3.9 percent.
+As of 2017, Duke Energy relied on fossil fuels (i.e., coal and natural gas) to generate 61.7% of the electricity it produced.
+Nuclear energy accounted for 33.7% of the remaining electricity, while wind and solar accounted for 3.9%.

 Making a positive impact on the city’s energy use is a community effort and will require the participation of residents, businesses, and institutions alike.
 Each can reduce energy use by implementing such measures as attic insulation, duct leak repair, replacing incandescent light bulbs with LED light bulbs, and upgrading air conditioning units, windows, and appliances to more efficient ones.